Closure of the sea surface height budget with a Stokes offset: Acknowledgments

 \section{Acknowledgments}

+We thank Shane Elipot, an anonymous second reviewer, and the editor Jerry Smith for helpful comments and suggestions.
 This research was carried out in part at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
-The work was supported in part by NASA grants No.~80NSSC20K1140 and 80NSSC24K1652 to the California Institute of Technology.
+The work was supported in part by NASA grants 80NSSC20K1140 and 80NSSC24K1652 to the California Institute of Technology.